segment-boneyard/koa-response-length/README.md

 ## API

-### responseLength(app)
+### responseLength()

-  Create a middleware for `app` that makes it emit `response` events whenever a response is done, passing the total response length and koa context.
+  Create a middleware that makes the koa app emit `response` events whenever a response is done, passing both the total response length and it's koa context.

 ## License